Running Scared (Ell & Nikki song): National selection

+Gasimov stated that the song was a perfect common ground for the singers' varying styles, voices and spirits.
+Prior to its release, neither singer had performed in a duo.
+According to Gasimov, at the initial stage, both singers were unsure of the success of such a project.

 Music video

-The official videoclip for Running Scared was released on 11 April 2011 and was directed by Tarmo Krimm.
+The official videoclip for "Running Scared" was released on 11 April 2011 and was directed by Tarmo Krimm.
 It was preceded by a promotional video released earlier in March.
 Krimm, who was also the producer of the Eurovision Song Contest 2002 held in his native Estonia, won the right to direct this videoclip after submitting his proposal in February 2011.

 The video was shot in southern Crimea, the videoclip features Ell taking photographs of Nikki as she appears sitting on a cliff with a Labrador Retriever and taking a ride on a cable car.
 These scenes are interrupted by shots of Ell and Nikki singing both separately and together.
 In the end, Ell is shown climbing up the cliff while Nikki looks at him tenderly, and the joined couple sings the final chorus standing face-to-face.